DAMO-NLP-SG/CLEX/README.md

 </div>

 ## News
-- [10.25] ðŸš€ðŸš€ Release the code of **CLEX** and the long-context base & chat models trained with CLEX.
+- [10.25] 🚀🚀 Release the code of **CLEX** and the long-context base & chat models trained with CLEX.

 ## Features and Highlights of CLEX
 - **Simple and Clear**: _MINIMAL_ code and architecture changes.
 Extending context windown size of LLMs _WITHOUT_ either recurrent memory caching or sparse attention.